oscerd/kubeflix/examples/loanbroker/readme.md

     he or she can then select the best offer, i.e. the lowest interest rate.

 This example demonstrates the use case above using Kubernetes, Spring Boot, Hystrix and Ribbon.

+### Quick Start

+The quickest way to get started is to deploy everything in a single step:

+    cd examples/loanbroker
+    mvn -Pf8-local-deploy

+Or you can build and deploy each part of the example individually.

 ### The Credit Bureau